-The First High-Level Roundtable on Carbon Management Technologies will focus on what works and what needs fixing to deploy large-scale Carbon Capture, Utilization and Storage (CCUS) projects from government, industry, and the finance community perspectives.
-In response to Ministers’ calls to accelerate the Circular Carbon Economy, including CCUS and other carbon management technologies, the roundtable will review CCUS strategies in different economic contexts, focusing firstly on the Gulf Region.
-The meeting will discuss the uptake of CCUS technologies in the Gulf and will also bring experiences in industrial clusters in North-West Europe, North America, and Asia-Oceania, to inform discussions on comprehensive CCUS strategies.
+The First High-Level Roundtable on Carbon Management Technologies focused on what works and what needs fixing to deploy large-scale Carbon Capture, Utilization and Storage (CCUS) projects from government, industry, and the finance community perspectives.
+In response to Ministers' calls to accelerate the Circular Carbon Economy, including CCUS and other carbon management technologies, the roundtable reviewed CCUS strategies in different economic contexts, focusing firstly on the Gulf Region.
+The meeting discussed the uptake of CCUS technologies in the Gulf and also brought experiences in industrial clusters in North-West Europe, North America, and Asia-Oceania, to inform discussions on comprehensive CCUS strategies.

 Despite the progress made in certain areas over the past decades, a multitude of industry scale CCUS projects will have to enter operation to permanently store or use carbon dioxide, facilitate the launch of new energy carriers such as hydrogen and reduce the carbon dioxide emissions that renewables and nuclear power cannot displace.
 CCUS projects should therefore benefit from far greater government support to accelerate economy wide deployment.
 Beyond more comprehensive CCUS strategies that offer investors the certainty they require and governments the assurances that policy goals will be met reliably at acceptable cost, an international CCUS mechanism set up in collaboration with governments, market stakeholders, and international organizations can help to broaden the scope of CCUS policies and help catalyze investment.